 Program Director

-Dr. Geha is a Professor in the Astronomy Department and Physics Department at Yale University and the Director of Yale Telescope resources.
+Dr. Geha is the co-founder of REVU, a Professor in the Astronomy Department and Physics Department at Yale University, and the Director of Yale Telescope resources.
 Dr. Geha uses the world's largest telescopes to study the Universe's smallest galaxies.
 Her research focuses on the origin and evolution of dwarf galaxies with the goal of using these objects to answer fundamental questions in astrophysics and cosmology.
 Dr. Geha serves on the Board of Directors of the Warrior Scholar Project.

 Jeremy Bradford, Ph.D.